Squish for Qt Tutorials

 Here we use the sendEvent function to simulate closing the main window.

 Next, we click the Save unsaved changes? dialog's No button.
-The last line was copied from the recorded test.

 Creating Data Driven Tests

-In the previous section we put three hard-coded names and addresses in our test.
+In the previous section we had hard-coded names and addresses in our test.
 But what if we want to test lots of data?
 Or what if we want to change the data without having to change our test script's source code.
 One approach is to import a dataset into Squish and use the dataset as the source of the values we insert into our tests.
 Squish can import data in .tsv (tab-separated values format), .csv (comma-separated values format), .xls, or .xlsx (Microsoft Excel spreadsheet formats).

 Note: Both .csv and .tsv files are assumed to use the Unicode UTF-8 encoding, which is used for all test scripts.